Volvo P1800

 The Volvo P1800 (pronounced eighteen-hundred) is a 2+2, front-engine, rear-drive sports car manufactured and marketed by Volvo Cars between 1961 and 1973.
-Originally a coupé (1961–1972), it was also offered in a shooting-brake configuration toward the end of its production (1972–1973).
-Styling was by Pelle Petterson under the tutelage of Pietro Frua when Frua's studio was a subsidiary of the Italian carrozzeria Ghia, and the mechanicals were derived from Volvo's Amazon/122 series.
+Originally a coupé (1961–1972), it was also offered in a shooting brake configuration toward the end of its production (1972–1973).
+Styling was by Pelle Petterson under the tutelage of Pietro Frua when Frua's studio was a subsidiary of the Italian Carrozzeria Ghia, and the mechanicals were derived from Volvo's Amazon/122 series.

 Marketed as a touring car rather than a sports car, the P1800 became widely known when driven by British actor Roger Moore in the television series The Saint, which aired from 1962 to 1969.
 In 1998, an 1800S owned by Irv Gordon (1940–2018) was certified as the highest mileage private vehicle driven by the original owner in non-commercial service—having exceeded 3.25 million miles (over 5.23 million km) as of his death in 2018.

 History

 The project was originally started in 1957 because Volvo wanted a sports car to compete in the US & European markets, despite the fact that their previous attempt, the P1900, had failed to take off with only 68 cars sold.
 The man behind the project was an engineering consultant to Volvo, Helmer Petterson, who in the 1940s was responsible for the Volvo PV444.
 Unknown to him, design work was done by his son Pelle, under the tutelage of Italian auto stylist Pietro Frua while Frua's studio as a subsidiary of the prestigious carrozzeria Ghia.
 Volvo insisted it was an Italian design by Frua and only officially recognized Pelle Petterson's authorship in 2009.
-Carrozzeria Frua built the first three prototypes between September 1957 and early 1958, later designated by Volvo in September 1958: P958-X1, P958-X2 and P958-X3 (P:Project, 9:September, 58:Year 1958 = P958, X: eXperimental).
+Carrozzeria Frua built the first three prototypes between September 1957 and early 1958, later designated by Volvo in September 1958: P958-X1, P958-X2 and P958-X3 (P:Project, 9:September, 58:Year 1958 = P958, X1: eXperiment 1).

-In December 1957 Helmer Petterson drove X1, (the first hand-built P1800 prototype) to Osnabrück, West Germany, headquarters of Karmann.
+In December 1957 Helmer Petterson transported by truck X1, (the first hand-built P1800 prototype) to Osnabrück, West Germany, headquarters of Karmann.
 Petterson hoped that Karmann would be able to take on the tooling and building of the P1800.
 Karmann's engineers had already been preparing working drawings from the wooden styling buck at Frua.
 Petterson and Volvo chief engineer Thor Berthelius met there, tested the car and discussed the construction with Karmann.
 They were ready to build it and this meant that the first cars could hit the market as early as December 1958.
 But in February, Karmann's most important customer, Volkswagen, forbade Karmann to take on the job.
 They feared that the P1800 would compete with the sales of their own cars, and threatened to cancel all their contracts with Karmann if they took on this car.
 This setback almost caused the project to be abandoned.